alfonsZelicko/python-linux-clipboard/README.md

 ## Configuration

 All runtime tweaks can be set through environment variables (for local development place them in `.env`).
 Defaults are listed in `env.example`.
+You no need to change/set... it is mostly for debug purposes.

 | Variable | Default | Description |
 | --- | --- | --- |